icerpc/icerpc-docs/content/getting-started/icerpc-protobuf-tutorial/server-tutorial.md

 ---
-title: Writing your first IceRPC + Protobuf server in C#
+title: Writing your first IceRPC server in C#
 ---

 This tutorial is the first part of a two part series that shows how to create a